-RADARSAT Satellites and Data: How the technology works
+Radar satellites and Data: How the technology works

 Figure 3.
 The satellite can see more than just icebergs.

-RADARSAT-2 data can be combined (see Figure 4) to make it easier to separate between land (white), sea ice (purple) and icebergs (yellow).
-The biggest challenge is in separating ships from icebergs.
+Sentinel-1 data can be combined (see Figure 4) to make it easier to separate between land (white), sea ice (red) and icebergs (black),

 We have to analyze the image for certain characteristics - shape, size and brightness - to find that out.

 The radar echo of ships and oil platforms, for example, is so strong that it casts a bright "halo"

-Figure 5.
+Figure 6.
 Icebergs appear different than ships and oil platforms.

 Who else is interested in finding icebergs?

-Figure 6.
+Figure 7.
 Area monitored by satellite for shipping and offshore oil development.

 But icebergs are not a tourist attraction for everyone: they can pass close to shipping lanes, fishing grounds and oil platforms.

-established after the Titanic tragedy, uses satellite and aerial surveillance to spot icebergs and advise vessels of areas to avoid.
+established after the RMS Titanic tragedy, uses satellite and aerial surveillance to spot icebergs and advise vessels of areas to avoid.

 Oil companies also use satellite data and aerial surveillance, in addition to their onboard radars,

 Satellite data provided by...